-The University of Tennessee Southern’s Master of Criminal Justice will set you up for a lifetime of fulfilling and rewarding work.
+The University of Tennessee Southern’s Master of Science in Criminal Justice will set you up for a lifetime of fulfilling and rewarding work.
 Get hired right away and serve your community for years to come!

 No GRE or GMAT required!
 Full time or part time, you can proceed at your own pace, the program is accessible, affordable, and attainable.
 We utilize “live classroom” so you never have to miss a class because of the commute, class is just a click away!
 Learn from criminal justice practitioners with extensive backgrounds in the FBI, CIA, TBI, NYPD, U.S. Military, to name a few.
-A quality education from seasoned practitioners, The University of Tennessee Southern’s CJ MS Program is the most affordable in the region and beyond- and it can be done all online.
+A quality education from seasoned practitioners, The University of Tennessee Southern’s MS in CJ Program is the most affordable in the region and beyond- and it can be done all online.

 UT Southern Criminal Justice Program Faculty